opendatahub-io/odh-model-controller/monitoring/README.md

 There are two parameters that needs to be updated to reflect it:

 - **NAMESPACE**: the target namespace where the model will be deployed.
-- **MODEL_NAME**: the model name as defined in your InferenceService, note, it is a regex, so just the starting string of your model name would be enough.
+- **MODEL_NAME**: the model name as defined in your InferenceService, note that, it will also be used to filter the pod name in the Grafana dashboard, which is a filter using regex.

 To correctly override it, we will use a helper called `envsubst`, it is available through the `gettext` GNU package.